Assault on Dragonstone

 Aerys's widow, Rhaella, died giving birth to Daenerys nine months later at the castle of Dragonstone, the last stronghold held by the Targaryens.
 A ferocious storm raged that night and destroyed the Targaryen fleet while it lay at anchor.

 Commanding from the decks of the war galley Fury, Stannis set sail with the new royal fleet to capture Dragonstone.
 The garrison of its castle was ready to sell Viserys and the infant Daenerys to the Baratheons.
-However, just before Stannis sailed, Ser Willem Darry, the former master-of-arms of the Red Keep, led four other loyalists in smuggling Viserys, Daenerys, and a wet nurse from Dragonstone under cover of night.
+However, just before Stannis sailed, Ser Willem Darry, the former master-at-arms of the Red Keep, led four other loyalists in smuggling Viserys, Daenerys, and a wet nurse from Dragonstone under cover of night.
 They sailed for the Braavosian Coastland across the narrow sea.

 With the conquest of Dragonstone, the Targaryens lost their last holding in the Seven Kingdoms.
 Viserys and Daenerys Targaryen lived in exile with Ser Willem Darry at the house with the red door in Braavos, until Darry's death.